 I recently completed a collaborative book manuscript, co-written with a Sliammon Elder and her grand-daughter.
 The book is a first-person, "told-to" narrative of Sliammon teachings and her own life experiences.
 I am now engaged with the next phrase of this SSHRC-funded project which, in partnership with a Mellon Foundation-funded UBC Press project, entails the development of a digital, multi-media companion book intended for use as curriculum in elementary and high schools.

 I am simultaneously working on a study of two late-twentieth-century relocations of the Mowachaht-Muchalaht First Nation on Vancouver Island.
 This work considers the impact of these moves on the physical and social health of the community, and provides a window onto the twentieth-century transformations that have characterized many Indigenous peoples along the coast and throughout British Columbia.
-An essay based on this research is forthcoming in Comparative Studies in Society and History (April 2018).
-You can find an advance copy of this essay on my publications page.
+An essay based on this research appeared in the April 2018 issue of Comparative Studies in Society and History.

 In this innovative history, Paige Raibmon examines the political ramifications of ideas about ""real Indians.""
 Focusing on the Northwest Coast in the late nineteenth century and early twentieth, she describes how government officials, missionaries, anthropologists, reformers, settlers, and tourists developed definitions of Indian authenticity based on such binaries as Indian versus White, traditional versus modern, and uncivilized versus...